The Education Center for International Students offers the following courses in Japanese language.

 Kanji classes are for those learners who are not unsure how to go about overcoming the kanji roadblock by themselves.

 Introductory Lectures are beginning level content courses.
 Issues in Japanese culture, international relations and linguistics are discussed in Japanese mostly in the lecture format.
 The classes aim at developing Japanese proficiency in addition to learning about Japan, its culture and language.
 These courses are conducted in Japanese.
 Students need to have the proficiency comparable to Level Two certificate (Nihongo Noryoku Shiken).

-The ECIS offers four types of Special Japanese Programs.
+The ILC offers four types of Special Japanese Programs.
 Enrollment in these courses is limited.

 Intensive Program in Elementary Japanese is for state-funded international students (embassy-sponsored and university-sponsored).
 Students with no prior knowledge of Japanese will learn the basic Japanese they need for daily life, including the written language.

 Intensive Program in Advanced Japanese is for state-funded students of Japanese major (embassy-sponsored and university-sponsored).
 The program starts in October and meets for 30 weeks.
 Classes on Japanese language, society and culture are taught exclusively in Japanese.
 The students will write a thesis as a part of the course requirements.

 These classes are for undergraduate degree students and count toward the foreign language requirement.
 The classes aim at developing proficiency in Japanese.
 The focus will be on learning skills needed for communication with Japanese-speaking students and faculty members, and on understanding the Japanese society and culture in depth.